MakersFunDuck/Smart-Flask-Thermos-with-Round-Display-and-ESP32-C3/README.md

-This is a project which is essantially placing a round display on a vacuum flask. it measures the temperature using a thermistor, and shows it on the screen.
+This is a project which is essantially placing a round display on a vacuum flask.
+It measures the temperature using a thermistor, and shows it on the screen.
 Also you can see the measurement values by connecting via bluetooth.
 ![Preview](preview.jpg?raw=true "preview")

 ## Hardware